radiac/django-tagulous/tagulous/docs/installation.rst

     required for the admin site.
 This lets you configure your public and admin sites separately if you need to.

+    If your autocomplete library uses jQuery and you want to use the Django admin's version, you will need to set ``window.jQuery = django.jQuery;`` before loading the autocomplete javascript.

     By default this will be the same as you have set for ``TAGULOUS_AUTOCOMPLETE_JS``.